 There’s a basketball hoop in many of Leroy Zeke’s photos and for good reason: school gymnasiums were their first arenas.
-A San Diego band based out of Lemon Grove, they were active from 1969 to 1972.
+A San Diego band based out of Lemon Grove, they were active from 1969 to the mid-1970s.
 Teens themselves, LZ were the top of a stack of seriously gifted local high school bands that included Emergency Exit and Glory, Horse Feathers, Trust, and Sparky Hustle and the Pie.

 This was San Diego’s first underground rock scene.